The Godfather Part II: Restoration

 After a careful restoration by Robert A. Harris of Film Preserve, the first two Godfather films were released on DVD and Blu-ray on September 23, 2008, under the title The Godfather: The Coppola Restoration.
 The Blu-ray Disc box set (four discs) includes high-definition extra features on the restoration and film.
 They are included on Disc 5 of the DVD box set (five discs).

 Other extras are ported over from Paramount's 2001 DVD release.
 There are slight differences between the repurposed extras on the DVD and Blu-ray Disc sets, with the HD box having more content.

+Paramount Pictures restored and remastered The Godfather, The Godfather Part II, and The Godfather Coda: The Death of Michael Corleone (a re-edited cut of the third film) for a limited theatrical run and home media release on Blu-ray and 4K Blu-ray to celebrate the 50th anniversary of the premiere of The Godfather.
+The disc editions were released on March 22, 2022.

 Video game

 A video game based on the film was released for Windows, PlayStation 3 and Xbox 360 in April 2009 by Electronic Arts.
-It received negative reviews and sold poorly, leading Electronic Arts to cancel plans for a game based on The Godfather Part III.
+It received mixed or average reviews and sold poorly, leading Electronic Arts to cancel plans for a game based on The Godfather Part III.

 Reception

 Box office

 Although The Godfather Part II did not surpass the original film commercially, it grossed $47.5 million in the United States and Canada. and was Paramount Pictures' highest-grossing film of 1974, and the seventh-highest-grossing picture in the United States.
 According to its international distributor, the film had grossed $45.3 million internationally by 1994, for a worldwide total of $93 million.